Award Finalists Videos

 The Bob Hawke Landcare Award recipient will be awarded with a prize package to the value of $50,000 for further development of their knowledge and skills in sustainable land management and Landcare.
 The winner will be required to submit a project proposal outlining out they plan to spend the $50,000.

 To be eligible for the award, nominees must be actively involved in Landcare or sustainable agriculture and be willing to promote the Landcare ethos.

 All award nominations will be assessed by an independent advisory panel, including representatives from Australian, state and territory governments, Landcare and the natural resource management community.

-Nominations are now open and close on Thursday, 23 August for the 2018 Bob Hawke Landcare Award and close on 10 July 2018.
+Nominations are now open and close on Thursday, 23 August for the 2018 Bob Hawke Landcare Award.

 2014 Bob Hawke Landcare Award